7 Best Muscle Building Foods

 • Recovery-enhancing compounds

-When combined with structured strength training, proper recovery, and consistent nutrition, these foods can support steady, sustainable lean mass development.
+When combined with structured strength training, proper recovery, and consistent nutrition, these foods can support steady and sustainable muscle growth.

 Eat with purpose.
 Train with intensity.
 Recover with discipline.